csc7/PP2_CI/README.md

 ___
 # 9 .
 Bugs

-The most common bugs through development were related to positioning of elements in the page.
+Some bugs were related to positioning of elements in the page.
 They were fixed by assigning proper values, most of them with the help of a temporary background colour for the element.

 Then, many minor bugs were solved just by assigning the correct property or by trial and error.